matthewslouismarie/lmp/README.md

 > All paths must use forward slashes "/" (and not backslashes "\").

+### "assetsFolderPath" and "wadsUsedByMap"

-You also must set ``assetsFolderPath`` and the ``list`` in ``wadsUsedByMap``.
+You also must set ``assetsFolderPath``.
 LMP will look for the WADs and the other assets your map uses into this directory, and copy the ones not already shipped with the base game or mod into the build folder.
-You do not need to have any base assets in ``assetsFolderPath``, apart from the WAD files your map uses.
-(Even base WADs must be included in this directory.)
+You do not need to have any base assets in ``assetsFolderPath``, **apart from the WAD used by your map**.
+(All the WADs must be included in this directory, this is because they are required for compilation.)

+Specify the list of all of the WAD files in the ``list`` in ``wadsUsedByMap``

+    "wadsUsedByMap": {
+        "description": "MANDATORY.",
+        "list": [
+            "halflife.wad"
+        ]
+    }

+### MESS and Resguy

 It is also heavily recommended to provide a path for [MESS](https://github.com/pwitvoet/mess/releases/tag/1.1) and [Resguy](https://github.com/wootguy/resguy/releases).
 Download those if you don’t have them, then specify their paths in ``default.lmp.json``.

     "mess": {
         // …
-        "executablePath": "C:/Users/l/Documents/crossedpaths/mess_1_2/MESS.exe",
+        "executablePath": "C:/Users/user/Documents/crossedpaths/mess_1_2/MESS.exe",
         // …
     },
     // …
     "resguy": {
         // …
-        "executablePath": "C:/Users/l/Documents/resguy_v9_windows_x64/resguy.exe",
+        "executablePath": "C:/Users/user/Documents/resguy_v9_windows_x64/resguy.exe",
-        "ignoreFilePath": "C:/Users/l/Documents/resguy_v9_windows_x64/resguy_default_content.txt"
+        "ignoreFilePath": "C:/Users/user/Documents/resguy_v9_windows_x64/resguy_default_content.txt"
     },

 MESS allows LMP to export your RMF directly into a MAP file and Resguy allows LMP to copy all the custom assets the map uses into a new build folder.

-## -clean

-By specifying the ``-clean`` parameter to LMP, you force LMP to use a brand new folder for this run.: ``path\to\lmp.ps1 mymap.rmf -clean``.

-> This makes sure no files from any previous run is kept, leading to a lower build folder size.
-It is recommended for final releases.

 ## Additional settings